sudhagar90/MergeConflict--Discussion/README.md

 The bug raised from the tester to developer
 Developer rebuild the program
 Bug will be clear
-Then the test will be done from tester perspective
+Then the test will be done from tester perspective user